 In most cases, one party that has signed the non-disclosure agreement agrees not to disclose any information that they receive from the other parties.
 These agreements, however, can also be mutual, meaning both parties exchange confidential information and are agree not to reveal this information.

 A material transfer agreement is another type of agreement that you may need to use in your business depending on your industry.
 These agreements are used for the acquisition of research materials, and in some cases, biological materials and data.
 These materials have typically been generated by a government agency, private company, or a nonprofit.

 Some agreements are not legally binding, such as a Memorandum of Understanding, which is a contract used when two parties wish to enter a partnership based on education or research.
 A Memorandum of Understanding will define the relationship between the parties, including outlining the objective of the partnership and each party's duties.

 Because these agreements are not legally binding, they should not cover issues that would be included in most contracts.
 This can include compensation of the parties and confidentiality.
 A more well-known term for a Memorandum of Understanding is a gentleman's agreement.
 Generally, these agreements occur between higher education institutions, such as colleges or universities.

 If you need help with the kinds of agreements in business law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.